Sarah I. Rooney, Associate Professor

 AREAS OF SPECIAL INTEREST

-As a teaching-focused faculty member and Director of Biomedical Engineering Undergraduate Studies, Dr. Rooney’s efforts center around developing and teaching courses in the undergraduate BME curriculum and facilitating continuous improvement of the program.
-She teaches biomechanics, medical devices and design courses spanning sophomore to senior years, and a technical elective course that bridges engineering and exercise physiology.
-Dr. Rooney is PI of an NIH R25 grant to develop a sophomore medical devices course that integrates industry and clinical connections.
-She has been nationally recognized for her teaching with the American Society for Engineering Education (ASEE) Biomedical Engineering Teaching Award (2018) and locally with the University of Delaware College of Engineering Faculty Award for Excellence in Teaching (2022).
+As a teaching-focused faculty member and Associate Chair of Biomedical Engineering Undergraduate Studies, Dr. Rooney’s efforts center around developing and teaching courses in the undergraduate BME curriculum and facilitating continuous improvement of the program.
+She teaches biomechanics, medical devices and design courses spanning sophomore to senior years, clinical immersion, and a technical elective bridging engineering and exercise physiology.
+As PI of an NIH R25 grant, Dr. Rooney has developed a sophomore medical devices course that integrates industry and clinical connections.
+She has been recognized for her teaching with the national American Society for Engineering Education (ASEE) Biomedical Engineering Teaching Award (2018) and with the University of Delaware College of Engineering Faculty Award for Excellence in Teaching (2022).

 Dr. Rooney’s current scholarly activities are divided into three categories:

-2. Diversity, equity, and inclusion: recruitment of, retention of, and developing an inclusive environment for groups that are traditionally underrepresented in engineering, with emphasis on inclusive pedagogy
+- Diversity, equity, and inclusion: recruitment of, retention of, and developing an inclusive environment for all students in engineering, with emphasis on inclusive pedagogy

 Dr. Rooney’s doctoral training focused on musculoskeletal injury mechanisms and the beneficial and detrimental adaptations of tissue to load.
 In particular, she studied how muscle and tendon respond biologically and mechanically to exercise and the effects of the commonly used pharmaceuticals ibuprofen and doxycycline on these tissues.